sanjay-ks23/sanjay-ks23.github.io/_posts/2025-08-19-Real Madrid vs Osasuna.md

 For the first time, I have seen a player pick out Mbappe's run since last season started The buildup has changed a lot. we are a lot more composed no more hoofing up the ball from the defence.
-But it does feel like the team needs more matches together, still feels a bit clunky to defend llong balls Vini is passing the ball back does takeon anyone.
+But it does feel like the team needs more matches together, still feels a bit clunky to defend llong balls Vini is passing the ball back does takeon anyone
 I feel ike the ball is bobbling a lot the pitch doesnt sem right.

 I know the team is parking the bus but the way we build doesnt feel natural feels like we are pushing a lot of stuff, which doesnt need to be done.
 We feel slow not upto match fitness which is expected for the first game of the season.